-To re-install the front panel, verify that all wires are within the chassis, then place the front panel into position and tighten the front panel access screws just enough to be snug.
+To re-install the front panel, verify that all drive bays are completely closed and locked, then place the left or right side of the front panel into position pushing firmly on the opposite side.
+The panel should click into position.